Our Hotline Volunteers provide emotional support to students in distress anonymously and confidentially

-Currently the majority of our volunteering is online-only, but we really encourage applications from people who will be within commutable distance of Zone 1 London from April.
+Currently the majority of our volunteering is online-only, but we really encourage applications from people who will be within commutable distance of Zone 1 London.

 If your university isn’t yet affiliated with us, and you would like them to be, email both your university and our us and we’ll see if we can start the process!